 I was pleasantly surprised to hear the news that I also received the 2010 Klumpke-Roberts Award from the Astronomical Society of the Pacific for outstanding contributions to the public understanding and appreciation of astronomy.
 I had the opportunity to thank the society personally when I traveled to its annual meeting in Boulder, Colorado, in August 2010.

-I've had many inquiries about the cover of my latest book.
+I've had many inquiries about the cover of my book, The Day We Found the Universe.
 It shows Einstein and company during a visit to the top of California's Mount Wilson on 29 January 1931.
 It was the one and only time Einstein made the trip.
 The group is standing in front of the dome of the observatory's historic 100-inch telescope, the instrument Edwin Hubble used to make his major discoveries.